 Step 16: Consumer uses what remained of his or her credit limit to get by.

 Step 17: Credit card company calls.
 Frantic that all of its clients are unable to pay.

-Step 18: The banks write-off a large amount of loans.
+Step 18: The banks write off a large number of loans.
 Financial institutions are on the brink of bankruptcy.
 The consumer gets laid-off.
 They all turn to the government for help.